louiskhchan/test_repo_1/README.md

 A CMiC Flutter package for managing and streaming UI data and action events to UI components like Master Details View (MDV) and List of Values (LOV).

+> **Note:** This package includes automated GitHub Actions workflows for tag creation and release management.

 ## Installation

 Add to your `pubspec.yaml`: